Places to visit in Belgium to avoid crowds

 After a series of floods in the 19th century the Wayai stream was dammed to the northeast of Spa in 1892, creating a 6.5-hectare lake.

 Lac de Warfaaz is just outside Spa with paved banks lined with horse chestnut trees.
 It’s a gorgeous retreat that attracts walkers, cyclists and lovers of the great outdoors.
-Head to the south short for cafes and restaurants, or why not stroll to the jetty and hire a pedalo for a paddle?
+Head to the south shore for cafes and restaurants, or why not stroll to the jetty and hire a pedalo for a paddle?

 Castle ruins set into a lush, green hillside